EpistasisLab/KRAGEN/readme.md

 ---

+## Performance Evaluation and Reproducibility

+Please refer to [Benchmark_Comparison_and_Setup.md](Benchmark_Comparison_and_Setup.md) for detailed insights into the Performance Comparison across Various Question Types, experiment setup configurations, and datasets.

+---

 ## Stopping KRAGEN

 To stop KRAGEN from running, you can use this command:
 While the KRAGEN **GUI** is running, press `ctrl+c` to stop it and wait for the process to exit.
 Then, to stop all running containers, run: `docker compose stop`, or to remove the containers, run: `docker compose down`

 ## Special Thanks To: